ds-wizard/guide/docs/application/projects/list/detail/settings.rst

 Project Template
 ================

 We can use the project as a :ref:`project template<project-templates>`.
-If we enable this option, users can use it when creating a new project :ref:`from project template<from-project-template>`.
-Note that we also need to make it visible for other logged-in users in :ref:`sharing<sharing>` settings.
+If we enable this option, users with access to the project can use it when creating a new project :ref:`from project template<from-project-template>`.
+Project templates follow the same :ref:`sharing<sharing>` policy as projects, so we should share the template with users who should be able to use it.

 ..
 NOTE::